COLLABORATIVE PROJECTS & SUGGESTED RESOURCES

 An article that provides the institutional context and significance of the project for two campuses is available in:

 - New Directions in Higher Education: Lopez & Zúñiga (2010).
 Intergroup dialogue and democratic practice in higher education.

-A recently published book, with contributions from researchers across campuses, summarizes key findings, outcomes and processes (Gurin, Nagda, & Zúñiga, Eds., 2013):
+A co-edited book, with contributions from researchers across campuses, summarizes key findings, outcomes and processes (Gurin, Nagda, & Zúñiga, Eds., 2013):

 - Dialogue Across Difference: Practice, Theory, and Research on Intergroup Dialogue.
 NY: Russell Sage Foundation.